 About the Garmin ECHOMAP™ Ultra 126sv

-Big screens rule, whether you're in your rec room or out on the lake.
-Garmin's ECHOMAP Ultra 126sv chartplotter boasts a massive 12" touchscreen that gives you a great view of everything, even in bright sunlight.
+What does a big chartplotter get you?
+For starters, less strain on your eyes.
+But beyond that, Garmin's ECHOMAP Ultra 126sv chartplotter's generous 12.1" touchscreen provides you a great view of everything, even in bright sunlight.
 It's also Wi-Fi®-enabled and fully compatible with your NMEA 2000® network.
-It's available with or without Garmin's GT54UHD-TM ultra-high-definition transducer.
+And this package includes Garmin's GT56UHD-TM ultra-high-definition transducer.

 Preloaded coastal and lake maps

-The big display means the preloaded Garmin BlueChart® g3 and LakeVü g3 inland maps will show up big and bright.
-This Navionics data covers the coastal U.S. (East Coast, West Coast, Gulf of Mexico, U.S. and Canadian sides of the Great Lakes), and you also get U.S. charts for lakes and other inland waterways as well as everything that's available on NOAA charts.
-You can use the microSD™ card slot when you want to add additional maps, or you can purchase new charts through Garmin's free ActiveCaptain™ app.
+The ECHOMAP Ultra 126sv's mammoth display means the preloaded Garmin BlueChart g3 coastal and LakeVü g3 inland maps will show up big and bright.
+This Navionics data covers the coastal U.S. (East Coast, West Coast, Gulf of Mexico, U.S. and Canadian sides of the Great Lakes) and western Canada, and you also get U.S. charts for lakes and other inland waterways as well as everything that's available on NOAA charts.
+You can use one of the two microSD™ card slots when you want to add additional maps, or you can purchase new charts through Garmin's free ActiveCaptain™ app.